shabaazxh/FlySim/StudentReadme.txt

 WD: Controls yaw
 AS: Controls pitch
 QE: Controls roll
-M: Switches to follow camera
+V: Switches to follow camera
 -: Decreases speed
 +: Increases speed (this might require you to press shift and + keys depending on keyboard)